 Right-click on the Desktop folder key’s right pane and select New -> DWORD (32-bit) Value.
 Type a new key named DockMoving and WindowArrangementActive.

 Double-click the new value names (DockMoving and WindowArrangementActive ) and enter the Value data of 1 to enable drag a window to snap.

 A Value data of 0 to disable dragging a window to snap.

 Do the same for the (WindowArrangementActive) data name.
 Enter data value 1 to enable and 0 to disable.

 Restart your computer for the changes to apply.

 When disabled and you drag a window to the edge of the screen, it should not snap.

 That should do it!

 This post showed you how to enable or disable drag a window to snap in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.